 By: Samantha Cooper

-Since President Donald Trump took the oath of office, vandalism of and threats towards Jewish sites mostly cemeteries and Jewish Community Centers.
-In the month of February, at least two Jewish cemeteries in St. Louis and Philadelphia were vandalized: over 100 headstones were overturned or broken.
+Since President Donald Trump took the oath of office, vandalism of and threats towards Jewish sites, mostly cemeteries and Jewish Community Centers.
+In the month of February, at least two Jewish cemeteries in St. Louis and Philadelphia were vandalized and over 100 headstones were overturned or broken.
 In March, a Jewish cemetery in Rochester was also vandalized.
 Around the same time, Jewish Community Centers (JCC’s) around the country received bomb threats, forcing them to close down.
 While nobody has been harmed by these attacks, the increase has caused some concern among the Jewish population on Goucher’s campus.

 Rabbi Josh Snyder commented on this.
 I think it’s a really concerning trend to be obvious I think these are clearly random…totally random acts.
 They seem at least the threats on the JCC’s appear to be coordinated.”
 He also said, “I think were still in the early stages of Jewish community figuring out how to respond and what to about these types of things.”
 While Hillel has not planned anything for the Goucher community, that does not mean students should do nothing or should not feel free to discuss it.
 Snyder discussed the importance of having the Jewish community stand together to support one another after the attacks.

 Goucher students also have strong feelings on the issues at hand.
-Max Adelstein ’17 discussed his feelings about the acts of vandalism, “I think they’re being used as weird political talking point in a way… They’re definitely being put on the alt-right and I think they probably doing these terrible thing because they are anti-Semitic,” he said.
+Max Adelstein ’17 discussed his feelings about the acts of vandalism.
+“I think they’re being used as weird political talking point in a way… They’re definitely being put on the alt-right and I think they probably doing these terrible thing because they are anti-Semitic,” he said.
 However, Adelstein will not put the entirety of the blame on the alt-right until the true vandals and their motives are discovered.

 Like Rabbi Snyder, Adelstein called for Jewish students and allies to unite together.
 “But what I will say is that for Jewish people, it’s important for other communities to finally exhibit some sort of solidarity with us.
 Because, often times were the ones that reach out were the ones that are really trying to bridge these gaps and it’s not really reciprocated…I think that’s become a big problem,” he said.